One-Shot Generative Flows: Existence and Obstructions: Introduction

-To study this problem, we introduce two classes of stochastic processes.
-The first, $\mathcal{S}_{\mathrm{SL}}(P_0,P_1)$, consists of independent endpoint processes with suitable regularity that induce straight-line flows.
-The second, $\mathcal{F}_{\mathrm{SL}}(P_0,P_1)$, consists of those members of $\mathcal{S}_{\mathrm{SL}}(P_0,P_1)$ that admit a computationally tractable representation---we codify this by introducing \emph{generalized interpolants}, a mild generalization of the stochastic interpolants framework~\cite{albergo2023stochastic}.
-This distinction lets us separate structural possibility from constructive realizability.
+To study this problem, we introduce two classes of stochastic processes, defined formally in \S\ref{sec:prelims}.
+The first, $\mathcal{S}_{\mathrm{SL}}(P_0,P_1)$, consists of suitably regular processes that have independent endpoints and induce straight-line flows.
+The second, $\mathcal{F}_{\mathrm{SL}}(P_0,P_1)$, consists of those members of $\mathcal{S}_{\mathrm{SL}}(P_0,P_1)$ that admit a computationally tractable representation called a \emph{generalized interpolant}, an extension of the stochastic interpolants framework~\cite{albergo2023stochastic}.
+This distinction lets us separate theoretical existence from computational tractability.